-Public housing repair, maintenance and improvement to rise by 15% in 2021
+Public housing repair, maintenance, and improvement are set to rise significantly by 15% in 2021.